logoPROFESSIONAL VERSION

 Diagnosis of Tularemia in Animals

-Diagnosis of acute infection of tularemia is confirmed by bacterial culture and identification of the bacterium, serology, or PCR.
-Organisms can be readily isolated from necropsy specimens by use of special media using stringent personal protection protocols.
-A direct or indirect fluorescent antibody test, or tube agglutination test with a single titer of ≥1:80, is presumptive evidence of exposure, whereas a 4-fold increase in antibody titer between acute and convalescent serum specimens confirms acute infection.
-PCR can be used to confirm infection rapidly.
+Organisms can be readily isolated from necropsy specimens by use of special media; however, access to a laboratory that performs biosecurity level 3 procedures is required.
+A direct or indirect fluorescent antibody test, or a tube agglutination test with a single titer of ≥ 1:80, is presumptive evidence of exposure, whereas a 4-fold increase in antibody titer between acute and convalescent serum specimens collected 3 weeks apart confirms acute infection.

 Treatment and Control of Tularemia in Animals